deweatherman/SatOpEst/README.md

 ## Purpose of the repo

-This is a first version of the modules and the repo is intended as a practical way to practice version control using Git as a day-to-day way of working.
+This is a first version of the different modules; there is a lot to be improved in terms of code quality and speed.

 ## Documentation

-Coming soon.
+Each Jupyter notebook is documented accordingly.